Industry Access

 Academic Access Routes

-Cirrus is one of the UKRI Tier-2 National HPC facilities and there are number of different academic access routes available.
+Cirrus is one of the UKRI National Compute Resources (NCRs) and there are number of different academic access routes available.

 The table below provides a summary of the different academic access routes.